devpablocristo/wd-dotnet-challenge/README.md

 2. Book titles are unique:
     * 2.1 If n books have the same title, you must consider them as the same book.
     * 2.2 If n books have different titles, you must consider them as different books.
-3. n > 0.
-4. Your app must be able to handle this code to add the books to the bookstore.
+3. Your app must be able to handle this code to add the books to the bookstore.

     ``` json
     [